d4t4s3c/RSAcrack/README.md

 RSAcrack -k <KEY> -w <WORDLIST>
 ```

+> [!WARNING]
-**WARNING:** The cracking speed can vary depending on which tool the key is generated with.
+> The cracking speed can vary depending on which tool the key is generated with.

 | Key Generated | Cracking Speed     |
 |---------------|--------------------|